 - allows students to contribute significantly to the welfare of the community, both at school and beyond.
 While this should be manageable and enjoyable, it also gives students responsibility that develops maturity and confidence.

-Our co-curricular programme involves a wide variety of different clubs and activities, which will evolve each year and react to the needs and interests of our pupils.
+Our co-curricular programme involves a wide variety of different activities, which will evolve each year and react to the needs and interests of our pupils.
 These activities fall broadly into the following groups:

-Music, drama and art are all important in fostering skills, building friendships and nurturing creativity.
+Music, drama and dance are all important in fostering skills, building friendships and nurturing creativity.
 All pupils are expected to be involved with performing arts regardless of ability.
 This may be through timetabled lessons, clubs and activities, or house competitions.

 - Model United Nations (MUN)